hyperledger-archives/composer/packages/generator-composer/README.md

-# generator-concerto
+# generator-composer
-This is a Yeoman module for a set of Yeoman geneators.
-These are used to create pro-forma templates for using with the IBM Blockchain Framework.
+This is a Yeoman module for a set of Yeoman generators.
+These are used to create pro-forma templates for using with the Fabric Composer.
 There are two current generators that can be used from the point of creating a model through to creating command line applications

 The naming of this repository is following the Yeoman naming conventions.